USC-CTF-Team/MiniCTF2022-writeups/password-cracking/README.md

 Please note that there are many different ways to solve a given problem; I'll try to list possible alternatives, but my solutions are by no means the definitive ways to solve each of these problems!
 They're simply what worked for me.

+As a sidenote, the organization of each writeup will be as follows:
+1) The name of the challenge
+2) A screenshot of the challenge
+3) My explanation/reasoning and breakdown of the challenge
+4) Relevant screenshots and hyperlinks
+5) The Answer to the challenge

 Happy Hacking!
 0xb41d